 Sometimes a long, hot day calls for a refreshing cocktail, but fruity umbrella drinks often contain processed juices that are high in glucose and fructose.
 These ingredients are known to break down your body’s collagen, which you need for extra sun protection in the summer.
 Take a healthier route to Margaritaville by using fresh-squeezed lime juice or grapefruit juice and agave instead of pre-made mixers, and remember to drink in moderation.
 If your gut is not in optimal shape, try a healthy mocktail using fresh ingredients, instead.

 Have a summer favorite that you didn’t see on this list?
-Let us know in the comments or on our Facebook page.
+Let us know!
 If you have your own nutritious variations on warm-weather treats, we’d love to hear about those too!

 And if you want more tips on health and wellness, read about how people in the Ikarian Blue Zone live longer, healthier lives.